 Takayama doesn’t have a lot of districts but finding the right one is still important.
 You may prefer to stay near modern hotels and restaurants or closer to the historic parts of the city.

 Not sure where to look?
-Get your accommodations search started with this guide to the best places to stay in Takayama.
+Get your accommodations search started with this guide to the best places to stay in Takayama, Japan!

-Travelling around the city, you’ll come across a few distinct districts, each with its own atmosphere.
+Travelling around the city of Takayama, you’ll come across a few distinct districts, each with its own atmosphere.
 On the east side of the Miyagawa River is the historic Sanmachi-suji district, offering access to narrow streets lined with old houses.

 Near the station, you’ll find the largest selection of hotels, convenience stores, and restaurants, mostly catering to tourists and business travellers.

-A few of the best areas to stay in Takayama for travellers include:
+The best areas to stay in Takayama are:

 - Sanmachi-suji District